twashing/missing-utils/README.md

 # missing-utils

-A small collection of utilities that I'm collecting, as I build out new projects.
+Missing-utils `[missing-utils "0.1.1"]` is a small collection of utilities that I'm collecting, as I build out new projects.

 ## Usage